ChuanCheLin/TFT-Data-Curation-Project/data_cleaning/README.md

-# 📁 Data Cleaning Overview
+# 📁 Data Cleaning Project Overview

 This folder contains notebooks that perform the **data quality cleaning** stage of the TFT analytics pipeline.
 For raw data curation and source details, refer to the project root `README.md`.